cloud-sniper/cloud-sniper/terraform/stacks/bot/README.md

 ![alt text](images/bot_message.png "message_bot")

-#### HOW TO SEND A MESSAGES WITH A BUTTON?
+#### How to send a message through a button?

-As befor, you need to add execution permissions to your lambda/service and use the `client.invoke` function:
+As mentioned above, you need to add execution permissions to your Lambda/service and use the `client.invoke` function:

 ```python
 data = {